Sumanta106/Sumanta106/README.md

 - ⚡ Fun fact: ...
 -->
 Hi there 👋
-- I'm Sumanta Thakuri,
-- a passionate IT student from Nepal 🇳🇵,
+- - I'm a passionate IT student from Nepal 🇳🇵,
 - 📫 How to reach me: thakurisumanta@gmail.com
-- ⚡ Fun fact: i am in love with coding💻, playing football,basketball,online games as well{pubg mobile,mobile legend bang bang, and anime 🦊.
+- ⚡ things i'm in love with :, and .
+           .
+Coding💻
+           .
+Playing football,basketball,online games as well [Pubg Mobile & Mobile Legend Bang Bang] .
+Watching anime 🦊
+           .
+Travelling